counterfactual/monorepo/contracts/README.md

 ### resolution

-An instance of the struct `Transfer.Details`
+An instance of the struct `Transfer.Transaction`

 ```
-struct Details {
+struct Transaction {
   uint8 assetType;
   address token;
   address[] to;